U.S. nuclear plants expect government decision on credits by year-end

 PG&E's Diablo Canyon reactors in California are slated to close in 2024 and 2025 but could stay open if they get the funding.

 "We expect by the end of the year something more definitive," Patti Poppe, the chief executive officer of PG&E told Reuters on the sidelines of the Reuters Energy Transition conference last week in Houston.
-"We've been deemed that we quality for the funding, but now we have to find out what the funding amount will be."
+Poppe said that the firm is qualified to apply for funding, but that funds have not been approved.

 Poppe said PG&E is applying to the Nuclear Regulatory Commission for a license allowing Diablo to continue operating.
 She said Diablo is also ordering more uranium fuel for the reactor, and dry casks for storing nuclear waste.